JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/README.md

 * [FUNCTIONS (BLACK BOX)](https://github.com/JeffDeCola/my-cheat-sheets/tree/master/software/development/languages/go-cheat-sheet/functions.md)
   * Basic Formats
   * Variadic Functions
-  * Closure (func Expression & Anonymous Function)
+  * Passing Arguments - Go Passes by Value Only
+    * Passing Arguments to Function by Value (_Copy_) - Argument not Changed
+    * Passing Arguments to Function by "Reference" (_Pointer_) - Argument Changed
+  * Function Types
     * Assign anonymous Function (func Literal) to a Variable
-    * Return a Function to a Function - Closure
+    * Closure - Return a Function to a Function
-  * Passing a Function (As an Argument) to a Function - Callback
+  * Callback - Passing a Function (As an Argument) to a Function
-  * Passing Arguments - Go Passes by Value Only
-    * Passing Arguments to Function by Value (_Copy_) - Parameter not Changed
-    * Passing Arguments to Function by "Reference" (_Pointer_) - Parameter Changed
-  * Recursion (function calling itself)
+  * Recursion (Function Calling Itself)
   * Anonymous Self Executing Function
   * Example - Shapes